State guide

 South Carolina / North Carolina coastal handoff

-Use this to compare the state-line rhythm before deciding whether to linger in South Carolina or push into North Carolina.
+Use the SC / NC coastal handoff to compare the state-line rhythm before deciding whether to linger in South Carolina or push into North Carolina.

 Whole route